keaganwjy/Waste-Category-Classifier/README.md

 # Waste-Category-Classifier

+"The dataset used in this project is from the Satria Data Big Data Challenge 2026 Competition.
+Due to its large size and licensing, it is not included in this repository.
+You can download the dataset from https://drive.google.com/drive/folders/1Wkn2KazyHsSqBQnONkI98SnN--k3gAT7"

 This repository contains my team solution for  the **Satria Data Big Data Challenge 2026** competition.
 The goal of this project is to accurately classify types of trash/recyclable material to support environmental sustainability.

 Our final model achieved an outstanding **97% F1-Score/Accuracy** on the validation set.